-And this is also the case with Here Out West, the anthology film that played at Opening Night of the 2021 Sydney Film Festival.
+And this is also the case with Here Out West, the anthology film that played at Opening Night of the 2021 Sydney Film Festival and is in general release in Australia from 3 February 2022.
 The film is shot exclusively in Sydney’s suburb of Blacktown, with contributions from eight CALD (culturally and linguistically diverse) writers (Nisrine Amine, Bina Bhattacharya, Matias Bolla, Claire Cao, Arka Das, Dee Dogan, Vonne Patiag and Tien Tran) teaming up with five female directors (Fadia Abboud, Lucy Gaffy, Julie Kalceff, Ana Kokkinos and Leah Purcell) to tell stories in nine different languages (English, Arabic, Bengali, Cantonese, Kurdish, Tagalog, Turkish, Vietnamese and Spanish).

 The ‘west’ in the title of course, refers to the area of Western Sydney, which gives one the proclivity to apply descriptors such as a ‘film about Western Sydney’ or worse, a ‘Western Sydney film’.

 Don’t get me wrong, Here Out West is that.
 But also, it isn’t.
 Yes, the film is a wonderful example of how CALD representation both in front and behind the camera can help bring to the fore stories that haven’t as yet been told on screen.
 But seeing the film as a mere diversity and inclusion experiment would be an extremely narrow and cynical reading of what the film is trying to achieve.